Memories of Church Fenton....

 On more than one occasion I cycled the 19 miles from Leeds just to watch over the hedge at whatever might be happening.

-was a point in time when Orenda powered F-86 Sabres were at Church Fenton.
-I
+there was a point in time when Orenda powered F-86 Sabres were at Church

-know that the evidence on your website and the Internet doesn't point to it,
+Fenton.
+I know that the evidence on your website and the Internet doesn't

 So was this a squadron passing through ?
 I have no idea.